keithbuhler/keithbuhler.github.io/_posts/2022-07-21-dre-sanchez-story.md

 Andre has PTSD.
 He cried twice on the 30 minute drive.
 I listen and he talks voluminously.
 His narrative never strays far from his pain.
 He returns to it gravitationally.
 When he hits the center of the pain, the tears return.
 Then he bounces away and gets back into his heady, philosophical, exploratory narrative.

-He is the most articulate spokesman *about* PTSD I’ve ever met, as well as being – clearly, in real time, right now – being a sufferer *of* PTSD.
+He is the most articulate spokesman *about* PTSD I’ve ever met, as well as being – clearly, in real time, right now – a sufferer *of* PTSD.

-Andres was suicidal three days before this philosophy conference.
+Andre was suicidal three days before this philosophy conference.
 Not that he was contemplating a gun or a bridge — rather, his definition of suicide was that he was contemplating volunteering to go to Syria for one last tour, volunteering for the most dangerous posts.
 Throw his life away by reckless service.

 But then he found a philosophical conference about God.

 He had never hung out with “real” academics this much.
 People who cared.
 Who didn’t just read things on the internet and post on online discussions.
-People who spent their lives reading books and taking them very seriously.
+People who devote their lives to books.
+People who take ideas more seriously than money, sex, or status.

-He said he lived in San Diego.
-But we’ve been driving for awhile.
+He said he lived in San Diego but we’ve been driving for awhile.
+Are we still in San Diego?
 As the drive stretches on, I feel a sinking feeling.
-I just flew in from Kentucky, where I left my wife and kids, drove to Mexico with my brother, and landed as a stranger in San Diego.
+I just flew in from the midwest, where I left my wife and kids to attend this conference.

-Now, driving with a stranger deeper and deeper into a part of the world I don’t know, my psyche is sliding deeper and deeper into the unknown.
+Now, driving with a stranger deeper and deeper into a part of the world I don’t know.
+As he talks, as I listen, I become wrapped up in his world.
+My psyche is sliding deeper and deeper into the unknown.
 The Southern California sun is shining but it is getting darker.

 We stop for groceries.
-In my my grey sport coat and tie, black pants clinging to long lanky legs, we are the oddest couple in the grocery store.

-We’re still discussing metaphysics, religion, psychology, and epistemology.
+His wife told him to get food if he's bringing a guest.
 We’re supposed to get salmon and chicken and Chex in the blue box.
 We just walk around talking.
+In my my grey sport coat and tie, black pants clinging to lanky legs, we are the oddest couple in the grocery store.

+We’re still discussing metaphysics, religion, psychology, and epistemology.
 Eventually, I decide to split up so I can halt the conversation and run a chance of actually finding a chicken.

 At his home, I meet his wife (who eyes me sideways), and he invites his best friend over.
 Before he arrives, I play around with his kids.
 I’m a goofball.
 He is discussing and cooking.
 I’m playing catch with the kids or discussing.
 We talk more philosophy.
 He offers me a THC vape.
 I decline.

-Andres and his best friend default to treating me as an authority.
+When his friend arrives we get "into it" again.
+Andre and his best friend default to treating me as an authority.
 They ask me questions about everything under the sun, expecting me to have well-formed opinions.
 This is flattering.
-I try to hold forth, to satisfy their expectation of me as a guru.
+I hold forth.
+I try to satisfy their expectation of me as a guru.
 It was a trap.
 As soon as I asserted authority, they rebelled.
 They wanted someone who Knows Things to argue with.

-Andres has father issues.
+Andre has father issues.
 I know this from how he is projecting onto me (we are roughly the same age) authority *in order to fight with authority.* But I also know this from his stories about his dad.
 Either silence or complaint — no positive stories.
 He complains about his COs in the military.
 Complains about God.
 And now, as an avatar of intellectual authority, he complains about me.

 I keep a cheerful countenance.
 We eat, argue, and talk into the night.
-(Andres wife has concluded that I’m harmless.)
-We continue to talk theology but I also ask about New Mexico, growing up together, and life.
+(Andre's wife has concluded that I’m harmless.)
+We continue to talk theology but I also ask him about what it was like growing up in New Mexico, their friendship, and more of their life story.

-Eventually, the conversation between Andres and his friend (both high by now) settles into their favorite (non-intellectual) topics.
-I have come to believe that Andres is a tortured soul, a brilliant mind, and must reconcile with his own (earthly) father before he knows any peace.
+Eventually, the conversation between Andre and his friend (both high by now) settles into their favorite (non-intellectual) topics.
+I have come to believe that Andre is a tortured soul, a brilliant mind, and must reconcile with his own (earthly) father before he knows any peace.
 I suggest as much to him.
 He wants to argue about it.
 I excuse myself to go sleep.

 The next day, we return the conference and part ways.
 I’m grateful for the place to sleep and the connection.
 We’re still  friends.
 We exchange an email every now and then.
 Last we talked, he was still angry at God.